RajendrasinhParmar/RajendrasinhParmar.github.io/src/content/blog/websocket-with-nginx.md

 }
 ```

-All the requests coming to `/ws/` will be upgraded and forwarded to the `apicommon` server where our WebSocket endpoint is implemented.
+All the requests coming to `/ws/` will be upgraded and forwarded to the `backend-common` server where our WebSocket endpoint is implemented.
 This above code block can be placed just above the final catch-call route.

 ## Conclusion